Blood pressure and exercise – and why one can significantly help the other.

 You may have recently been diagnosed with high blood pressure or know someone who has and is thinking what can they do?
 As well as medication, exercise is great for helping lower and control blood pressure.

-Blood Pressure, also known as hypertension, is recorded as millimetres of mercury (mmHg) as the blood flows through the arteries and exerts pressure on the walls.
-The readings are given as systolic and diastolic.
+Blood Pressure is also known as hypertension.
+It is recorded as millimetres of mercury (mmHg) while the blood flows through the arteries and exerts pressure on the walls.
+It is measured in systolic and diastolic terms.

 Systolic = this is the first number in the reading of blood pressure.
 The systole reading is when the heart is pumping blood outwards.

 Diastolic = the diastole is the second number in the blood pressure reading.
 The diastole reading is when the heart is filling with blood.